openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md

     - To enable and configure the supported SBOM generators and vulnerability scanners, check the `analyzer` and `scanner` configurations under the `vulnerability-scanner` section.
 You can skip this step to use the default configuration settings.

-1. Deploy KubeClarity with Helm.
+1. Deploy Kubernetes Security with Helm.

     - If you have customized the `values.yaml` file, run: